 COVID-19 Arts and Culture Updates

-All Pittsburgh Cultural Trust suspended all performances, exhibitions, films, and events through August 2020.
+All Pittsburgh Cultural Trust suspended all in person performances, exhibitions, films, and events through Fall 2020.

-The August Wilson African American Cultural Center is temporarily closed.
+The August Wilson African American Cultural Center will reopen to the public on September 18, 2020.

 Chatham Baroque postponed all performances of Les Nations: Music from the Time of Louis XIV and XV.